 The forest she-oak is a large, spreading tree with weeping needle-like leaves, which turn rusty red when flowering in winter.
 The fissured corky bark and small cone fruit are also decorative.
-This tree is useful for street planting, screening and for wind breaks, and the sound of the wind through the leaves is a delight.
+This tree is useful for screening and for wind breaks, and the sound of the wind through the leaves is a delight.
 A terrific low maintenance plant, apart from some leaf litter, but this makes great weed deterring mulch.
 Fast growing, tolerates moderate frost, and suits most soil types.
 This tree used to be known as Casuarina stricta.

 |Scientific Name:||Allocasuarina torulosa|

 |Flower Colour:||Red, Brown|

 |Soil Type:||Clay, Loamy, Sandy loam, Clay loam, Poor soil|

 |Plant Environment:||Low maintenance garden, Coastal garden, Drought resistant|

 |Growth Habit:||Evergreen, Dense foliage, Open foliage, Weeping|

 |Soil Moisture:||Dry, Well-drained, Moist moderate drainage|

 |Plant Usage:||Screen, Windbreak|